dandalpiaz/flask-linux-guide/README.md

 ![](logos.png)

-This guide will detail the setup of a web application using the [Flask](https://flask.palletsprojects.com/en/2.2.x/) framework on a traditional Debian-based Linux server (Debian, Ubuntu, etc.).
+This guide details the setup of a web application using the [Flask](https://flask.palletsprojects.com/en/2.2.x/) framework on a traditional Debian-based Linux server (Debian, Ubuntu, etc.).
 Configuration for specific software/packages is included, but can be swapped out as needed.
 The guide will make use of "appname.com" and variations on that name for different purposes:

 - `appname.com` - the site's domain
 - `/home/admin/appname.com` - the application's directory on the server